mmdagent-ex/site-doc/content.en/docs/88_fst.md

   KEY|0 AVATAR_LOGSAVE_STOP
 {{</fst>}}

-## Basic Format
+## Basic Syntax

-Indentation is critical.
-The state name line should have no indent, and the transition description line should be indented.
+Indentation is important.
+State-name lines must have no indentation; transition lines must be indented.
 This is mandatory.

-The state name can be any string.
-In older versions of MMDAgent, it was just a number, but in the latest version, you can use any string.
-The state ID representing the initial state is fixed at "`0`" (zero).
+State names may be any string.
+In older MMDAgent versions they were numeric only, but the latest version accepts arbitrary strings.
+The initial state ID is fixed to "0" (the numeral zero).

-Each field is separated by a space or tab.
-If you want to specify a value that includes a space, such as a path name, use `""` or `''`.
+Fields are separated by spaces or tabs.
+When specifying values that include spaces (e.g., paths), use double or single quotes.

 {{<fst>}}
 name1 name2: